-The Wisconsin Department of Justice Extern Program offers a unique opportunity to gain hands-on experience at the Department of Justice (DOJ) or the Department of Natural Resources (DNR).
+The Wisconsin Department of Justice Extern Program offers a unique opportunity to gain hands-on experience at the Department of Justice (DOJ).
 Students will practice civil trial, appellate, and administrative law with some of the most well-respected litigators in Wisconsin, working on issues and cases of statewide importance.

 - The Extern Program offers participants practical and marketable experience in the day-to-day practice of law, from the administrative level through to the appellate level.

-- Externs hone research, writing, pleading, briefing, negotiating, trial and advocacy skills under the supervision of attorneys at DOJ or DNR.
+- Externs hone research, writing, pleading, briefing, negotiating, trial and advocacy skills under the supervision of attorneys at DOJ.

 - Externs develop advanced skills in all facets of administrative, trial and appellate legal work, from problem solving, legal analysis, factual investigation, communication, and litigation strategy, to organization and management of legal work and public advocacy.

-Externs work in one of four DNR units, or one of the following DOJ units:
+Externs work in one of the following DOJ units: